SagarMaheshwary/mvc-php/readme.md

     }
 ```

-You can use **view()** method which takes in two parameters, first view name/path and second data array that needs to be passed to that view.
+You can use **view()** method which takes in two parameters, first view name/path and second data array that needs to be passed to that view (optional).
 Just like laravel you can use dot sytax e.g if the **profile** view is in the **users** directory then you will do:
 ```php
     public function index()
     {